juandpinto/thesis-manuscript/source/12_methods.md

 For the purpose of creating a frequency dictionary, a monolingual corpus is best.
 Note that parallel corpora will often be composed of fewer tokens than monolingual ones.
 This is because parallel corpora will only include movies for which the subtitles exist in both selected languages.

 Though it's possible to download plain text files, the most useful format available for download is XML.
-Indeed, the most common file format used for large corpora is XML.<!-- source? --> The XML structure allows for nested key-value pairs, which are especially useful for parsed corpora that contain extensive metadata.
+Indeed, this is the most common file format used for large corpora.
+The XML structure allows for nested key-value pairs, which are especially useful for parsed corpora that contain extensive metadata.
 XML is comparable to JSON, which we will use later to extract specific movie metadata directly from a database.

 Another factor to consider is whether to download an untokenized, tokenized, or parsed corpus.
 An untokenized corpus contains simply the raw lines of text as found in the original subtitle files (divided into lines as they would appear while watching the movie, and labeled with the appropriate time for them to be shown):